pcarleton/pcarleton.github.io/_drafts/buckle-pixi.md

 # Why PixiJS?

 I chose [PixiJS][4] pretty arbitrarily.
 I actually started down this whole BuckleScript path after playing around a little bit with [Halite.io][2].
 That site is an AI programming competition.
 I wanted to be able to simulate different scenarios in that game, and I found they wrote their visualization with [PixiJS][4].
-I didn't end up doing anything with [halite.io][2] partially because my friend introduced me to [Screeps][3] which I got hooked on.
-Still, I liked the visualization they used, and I've been wanting to create some visualizations that are sort of outside the intended audience for things like [d3.js][5] which I've worked with before.
+The idea of extending their visualization with BuckleScript seemed like a fun project.
+I didn't end up doing anything with [halite.io][2] (partially because my friend introduced me to [Screeps][3] which I got hooked on).
+Still, I liked the visualization they used, and I've been wanting to create some more game-like visualizations that are outside the intended use case for [d3.js][5] which I've worked with before.

 # Drawing a Circle